-lerated Procedure: Appeal as regular procedure 1.
-Does the law v provide for an appeal agai inst the decision in the accelerated procedure?
-If yesIf yes s, is it s, is it suspensive ☐ Judicial ☐ Administrative☐ No appealed before a higher court.
+elerated Procedure: Appeal as regular procedure 1.
+Does th ne law provide for an appeal ag ainst the decision in the accelerated procedure?
+If yes, is it If yes, is it suspensive ☑ Judicial ☐ Administrative☑ Yes ☐ No

 There are several significant differences between appeals in the regular procedure and appeals in the accelerated procedure.
 Negative decisions under the accelerated procedure must be directly appealed at the competent Administrative Court.
 The application to the administrative court carries automatic suspensive effect.